Why do I have trouble falling asleep?

 Some hot tub manufacturers will simply tell you that hot tubs help you to sleep better, without an explanation.
 Hereat Hot Spring® we won't make a claim like that without telling you how or why a hot tub helps you to sleep better;

-At bedtime and as we fall asleep our body temperature starts to take a dip.
+- More Drastic Drop in Body Temperature Makes You Sleepy At bedtime and as we fall asleep our body temperature starts to take a dip.
 By taking a soak in your hot tub, 2 hours before bed, the body temperature is elevated causing a greater decline in body temperature when we are falling asleep.
 This drop in body temperature causes reduced brain activity and helps us to fall asleep faster.
 The drop in body temperature also causes the brain to release melatonin according to sleep expert, Michael Breus, PhD.

-Soaking in hot water enlarges the arteries and increases blood flow bringing more oxygen to the brain.
+- A Soak in a Hot Tub is a Thermal Workout Soaking in hot water enlarges the arteries and increases blood flow bringing more oxygen to the brain.
 Research indicates that time spent in your hot tub resembles other kinds of physical exercise in regards to how the body responds.
 Especially if you have a desk job or other more physically sedentary work, a long soak in a hot tub, a few hours before bed, will help to make you feel tired and fall asleep faster.

 - Opens Pores and Removes Toxins from the Skin Hot water makes us sweat causing skin pores to enlarge and release any toxins we may have gathered throughout the day.
 This includes any allergens that could wake you in the night.

-Soaking in hot water has analgesic properties.
+- Hot Water Relaxes Muscles Soaking in hot water has analgesic properties.
 Pain from lactic acid waste build-up is relieved and the heat is also very therapeutic for muscle or joint soreness.

 - Soaking in a Hot Tub Can Reduce Anxiety Firstly, if you are having serious issues with anxiety then you should consult a professional.
-A hot tub helps with minor occassional instances of depression or anxiety but by no means should be seen as a solution for a chronic problem.
+A hot tub helps with minor occasional instances of depression or anxiety but by no means should be seen as a solution for a chronic problem.
 Relaxing in a hot tub can help to relax the mind and body relieving the normal stresses of the day.
 This helps to clear the mind making it easier to fall asleep at night.

-Aside from cleansing your skin of allergens, a long soak in a hot tub can loosen mucus in the airways and sinus cavity helping you to breathe better during sleep.
+- Soaking in a Hot Tub Helps to Clear Your Sinuses Aside from cleansing your skin of allergens, a long soak in a hot tub can loosen mucus in the airways and sinus cavity helping you to breathe better during sleep.
 While it is not recommended to use any kinds of bath salts or essential oils in your hot tub, you can consider a hot tub salt water care system.
 It will save money over the long term, is easier to manage and eliminates the chlorine smell that often accompanies hot tub use.

 - Reduce Minor Swelling and Pain Pain and swelling can keep you up at night.
 If you have any kind of wound or more serious medical condition then a doctor should be consulted before using hot water for swelling but for common, minor joint swelling brought about by overwork or exercise, a hot tub can be a big help.
 Hot water therapy (thermotherapy or hydrotherapy), has a lasting effect that goes beyond the period of hot water immersion.

-With all the stresses of our modern society many people have trouble falling asleep after a stress-filled day.
+- Stress Hormones Like Cortisol Can Be Decreased With all the stresses of our modern society many people have trouble falling asleep after a stress-filled day.
 Soaking in hot water has been proven to reduce stress hormones such as cortisol.